 The ADA still advises flossing despite the absence of extensive research to support its benefits.
 Additionally, the CDC advises people to floss their teeth.

 Most dental specialists advise carefully guiding the floss to the gumline before embracing the tooth’s side with up-and-down motions.
 It’s vital to avoid snapping the floss up and down between the teeth, as this can hurt and can lessen how well it removes plaque.

 Before they worsen, a dentist can identify and treat oral health problems.

-Every six months, people should have a checkup at the dentist, according to experts.
-A hygienist will clean the teeth and get rid of tartar and plaque during a standard dental checkup.
+According to experts, people should have a dentist checkup every six months.
+A hygienist will clean the teeth and remove tartar and plaque during a standard dental checkup.

 The dentist will look for visible indications of oral health problems such as mouth cancer, gum disease, cavities, and other conditions.